 EcoProBooth maximizes the air recirculation rate, using only 5% fresh air and thereby minimizing energy demand and CO2 emissions.
 After being freed from paint particles in a dedusting process, the air is efficiently and inexpensively reconditioned in the associated EcoDryScrubber dry paint overspray separation system by a convection heater box assigned directly to the spray booth.

 The size of the booth allows all types of cars to be painted, from compact models to SUVs, but it can easily be expanded to take pickups and vans.

 Instead of being used in a linear layout with unchanging cycle times, the painting box can be repurposed for a parallel production layout such as Dürr’s "paint shop of the future".
 This flexibility allows the painting process to be tailored to the current vehicle models and scaled and upgraded as needed.

 - Simple scaling, straightforward conversion and maximum flexibility thanks to standardized spray booth

 - Higher availability through rapid maintenance in service cubicles without interrupting production

 - No need to access the application area on production days

 - Energy savings through maximum air recirculation rate

-- Ideal resource utilization in the modular Paint shop of the future production layout
+- Efficient use of resources in the modular “paint shop of the future” production layout